What is a Giffen Good?

 Practical Example of a Giffen Good: Hunan and Gansu

 In 2007, Harvard economists Robert Jensen and Nolan Miller conducted an experiment where they studied two provinces in China: Hunan and Gansu.
-In Hunan, the stable good is rice whereas, in Gansu, the stable good is wheat.
+In Hunan, the staple food is rice whereas, in Gansu, the staple food is wheat.

 The experiment indicated that:

 - In Hunan, Giffen behavior was exhibited – lowering the price of rice through a subsidy decreased the demand for rice while removing the subsidy increased the demand for rice.